 From the boys down in the AV Room (Audio-Visual).
 Use pictures (and videos!) wisely.
 MailChimp software, which I’ll recommend below, allows you to embed pictures and YouTube videos.
 Pictures of people are nice, but a “line-up” is not as interesting as a picture of people doing something.
 Be sure to tell your readers what’s going on the photo.

 From Mercy Hospital.
 One would think that if you put so much effort into writing a newsletter, that everyone who receives it will be right up to date on your life and ministry.
 They will not.
-Of all the people who receive our letter, only about 35% open it.
+Of all the people who receive our letter, maybe 35-50% open it.
 Of them, only a fraction will read all of it and retain it.
 This means that a donor might ask you “Hey, why don’t you do something about such-and-such?!” and on the tip of your tongue will be “Well, I just wrote you a three-page letter on how we’re doing that exact same thing!”
 Mercy, always show mercy!

 * * *